Electronic Certificates of Conformity (eCoCs)

 The UK IVI file will follow the same structure and include all content from the EU IVI file, with some additions to facilitate inclusion of GB and UKNI specific approval information (e.g. the use of ‘g11’ or ‘n11’ as an Approval Authority code for various fields).

 IVI files must be in Extensible Markup Language (XML) format.
-A copy of the XML Schema Definition (XSD) for the UK IVI can be found at the bottom of this page.
+A copy of the XML Schema Definition (XSD) and version control document for the UK IVI can be found in the ‘Publications’ section of this page.
 As the UK XSD file has been adapted from the EU equivalent, guidance documents published by EUCARIS including the ‘messagebook’ and ‘IVI setup manual’ remain relevant to the UK eCoC system and should be considered alongside UK-specific and supplementary guidance.

 UK-Specific IVI Elements